Tcode-Motion/Tcode-Motion/README.md

 ║   🔐  Hack ethically.
 Defend powerfully.                             ║
 ║   📱  Code apps that run everywhere                                  ║
 ║   🧬  Invent new ways to program                                     ║
-║   🚀  Ship projects that look like the future                        ║ ║                                                                      ║
+║   💬  Automate what everyone says can't be automated                 ║ ║   🚀  Ship projects that look like the future                        ║ ║                                                                      ║
 ║        I don't follow the roadmap.
 I draw it.                        ║